How To Use The 112 Number In Case Of Emergency

 - Tuesday, 22 September 2020

 112 is an integrated emergency communications service, which includes an inbound and an outbound component.
-In case of emergency, citizens can dial 112 for free from anywhere in Greece and the European Union.
+In case of emergency, individuals can dial 112 for free from anywhere in Greece and the European Union.

 The outbound component allows the reception of warnings via multiple technologies and communication channels in case of an imminent or occurring dangerous situation so that individuals can take the protective actions required to stay safe.